-Any retaliation against a person for filing a good faith complaint or participating in the complaint resolution process in good faith is prohibited.
-Individuals found to be retaliating in violation of this Policy will be subject to appropriate sanctions or disciplinary action up to and including termination.
+The District expressly prohibits any retaliation against an employee because they filed or supported a complaint or because they participated in the investigation or complaint resolution process.
+Individuals found to have retaliated against an employee in violation of this Policy will be subject to appropriate sanctions or disciplinary actions, up to and including termination.